 Hebe shrubs look fantastic in the garden, but also make lovely potted plants—and this means they can also be moved indoors during cold winter weather.

-In a warmer climate, established shrubs should do just fine during winter.
-In cooler climates or with younger shrubs, protect them by wrapping or covering them before the freezing temperatures arrive.
+In a warmer climate, established shrubs do just fine outdoors during the winter.
+Protect younger shrubs by wrapping or covering them before freezing temperatures arrive.

 Common Pests and Plant Diseases